 Hidden Canyon Bali Entrance Fee

 Tickets come in several packages.
-An individual package costs IDR 200,000 for one person while group packages start from IDR 400,000 for 4 people.
-The price includes service such a fresh towel, free mineral water.
-And a bath towel for a shower after all the activities.
+An individual package costs Rp200.000 for one person while group packages start from Rp400.000 for 4 pax.
+The price includes guide services, towels, and free mineral water.
+Visitors will also get a bath towel for a shower after trekking the canyon.

 |Hidden Canyon Bali Entrance Fee & Packages|